KristopheMM/santina.github.io/_posts/2015-12-15-Get-started-with-R.markdown

     - the assignment symbol `->`  :  `alt` + `-`
     - The pipe symbol `%>%`: `command` + `shift` + `M`
     - The include symbol `%in%` : (not sure if there's one or I forgot)
-- Always set up your work directory first:
+- Always make sure you're in the right directory
     - `getwd()`, `setwd()`

 ### 2. Read in a table
 - `read.table()`
 - `read.csv()`

 If R complains about not having the right number of objects, it's either that you have null values in some rows/cols or that you have a string with quotes or weird symbols in them. use `quote=""` to resolve the former case.
-Use `?function-name()` to learn more about how to use function attributes.
+Use `?function-name()` to learn more about how to use those function attributes.

 ### 3. Data inspection and fixing
 - `nrow()`, `ncol()`, `head()`, `tail()`, `dim()`, `length()`